Personal Development and Pitstop

 PITSTOP

 In addition to the curriculum offer a series of interventions are available for targeted pupils to maximise engagement and offer personal development.
 PITSTOP is Epinay’s Personalised Intervention Targeted Support and Therapeutic Opportunities Programme which aims to provide additional support both academically and therapeutically to enable students to fully access the curriculum and ensure they make expected progress.
-Students data is micro analysed and those students who require additional input to make expected progress are identified, Senior Deputy Head Teacher works in conjunction with the usual subject teacher and intervention targets are agreed and work towards these targets are tracked within class for 12 weeks.
+Students data is micro analysed and those students who require additional input to make expected progress are identified, the Senior Deputy Head Teacher works in conjunction with the usual subject teacher and intervention targets are agreed and work towards these targets are tracked within class for 12 weeks.
 At the end of the cycle data is analysed to establish if the PITSTOP has been successful in putting the student back on track.